why is it important to socialise my puppy?

 when will my puppy's ears stand up?

-ears are erect as early as eight or ten weeks of age.
+Some puppies' ears are erect as early as eight or ten weeks of age.

 Do not be concerned if the pup's ears are not standing up until five months of age, especially if they are very large ears.